""

 • We were the first bank to launch the Hidden Disabilities Sunflower Lanyard scheme across all our branches, recognising that not all disabilities and long term health conditions are visible.

-• We are the only organisation to offer Signly, a British Sign Language translation application on our Lloyds Bank website., Bank of Scotland and Halifax.
+• We were the first bank to offer Signly, a British Sign Language translation application on our Lloyds Bank, Bank of Scotland and Halifax websites.

 • For our Commercial Banking clients, we have information on disability and mental health in the workplace, sharing our experience, and learning on how they can best support colleagues with disabilities.

-• We were the first UK bank to open a Changing Places facility for colleagues and members of public at our Old Broad Street building and our second facility is now open in our Harbourside building, with more to follow.
+• We were the first UK bank to open a Changing Places facility for colleagues and members of public at our Old Broad Street building and in 2023 we opened two more facilities in our Bristol and Andover offices.

 Recognition of our work

-We have been recognised for the important steps we have taken towards building an organisation where disability inclusion is at the centre of everything we do.
-These accreditations include our Business Disability Forum Gold Standard award, and our Disability Confident Leader Status, which acknowledges the inclusive culture of the Group and the support we provide our colleagues.
+• We hold the Business Disability Forum Gold Standard award and Disability Confident Leader Status, which acknowledges the inclusive culture of the Group and the support we provide our colleagues.

-The Money and Mental Health Policy Institute has awarded Halifax, Bank of Scotland and Lloyds Bank its ‘Mental Health Accessible' accreditation for businesses.
-They are the first three organisations to receive this accolade.
-This means we have taken action to improve the accessibility of our services to people experiencing mental health issues.
+• The Money and Mental Health Policy Institute has awarded Lloyds Bank, Halifax and Bank of Scotland an ‘Advanced’ rating through its ‘Mental Health Accessible’ programme for banks and essential services.
+They are the first three businesses in the UK to receive this rating.

 Other pages you might be interested in